US Surgeon General urges parents and officials take these steps to protect children from Covid-19 - Local News 8

 The misperception that young people don’t have to worry about Covid-19 may also be hindering their motivation to get vaccinated, Murthy said.

-As of Saturday, teens ages 16 and 17 had the highest rate of infection among all age groups, according to a CNN analysis of data from the Centers for Disease Control and Prevention.
+As of Saturday, teens ages 16 and 17 had the highest rate of infection among all age groups, according to a CNN analysis of data from the CDC.
 Cases overall have surged across the US, with the daily average of newly reported infections surpassing 155,000.

 Vaccination is key to protecting against Covid-19 and the serious illness that could come with it.
 But for many children, vaccination still isn’t an option.